Connecting the curriculum since 1989. Order here.

 Hooray, hooray!
 TheaterworksUSA is making a musical (that is a play all jumbled together with singing and dancing, I believe).
 And what do you know!
 It’s all about me, Junie B. Jones!
 (The B stands for Beatrice, only I do not like Beatrice.
 I just like B and that’s all.)
 This is the bestest musical ever, I tell you!
 It’s got loads of funny songs, and it’s based on a bunch of books this lady, Barbara Park, wrote about me and the things I do in first grade.

 Expect vignettes from Junie B., First Grader (at Last!), Junie B., Boss of Lunch and Junie B., One-Man Band.
 Recommended for grades K-5.
 Curricular connections are communication and language arts, literature, music, relationships and family.
 View the study guide.
-LOW INVENTORY WARNING: Only 150 seats available as of 10/31.
+THIS PERFORMANCE IS SOLD OUT.

 Friday, April 20, 2018 at 10:00 am.
 ORDER